Are Pre-employment Cannabis Tests on the Way Out?

 Like New York City, Nevada’s new law also includes several exemptions for public safety jobs, such as medical staff and firefighters, as well as for jobs which require mandatory drug testing under federal law.

 Nevada’s law will go into effect from January 1, 2020, with New York City’s initiative compelling companies to comply with the new regulation by May 10, 2020.

 New York City and Nevada aren’t the only places reforming their approach to cannabis and employment, states around the country are either looking at or are in the process of increasing protections for workers.

-Similar new employment protections for workers who use cannabis medicinally have also passed this year in and .
+Similar new employment protections for workers who use cannabis medicinally have also passed this year in New Jersey and Oklahoma.

-Illinois’ new , which will legalize recreational cannabis use and sale when it comes into effect on January 1, 2020, also includes for those who will choose to use cannabis recreationally while off-duty.
+Illinois’ new HB 1438, which will legalize recreational cannabis use and sale when it comes into effect on January 1, 2020, also includes a number of employment protections for those who will choose to use cannabis recreationally while off-duty.
 For example, employers will be limited in making employment decisions on the basis of an employee testing positive for cannabis use.
 As cannabis can stay in the system for a long time after the initial impairment wears off, employers will instead be expected to take action only if the employee is noticeably under the influence or impaired while at work or on call.